 Medicare Guidelines

-To qualify for weight loss surgery, Medicare requires that the patient complete All 3 of the following requirements listed below:
+To qualify for weight loss surgery Medicare requires that the patient complete ALL 4 of the following requirements listed below:

 - Have a Body Mass Index (BMI) of 35 or greater at the time of surgery.
-Click here to check your BMI.
+Check Your Body Mass Index (BMI).

 - Type II diabetes mellitus (by American Diabetes Association diagnostic criteria).